-Some children diagnosed with autism spectrum disorder (ASD) find it difficult to process sensory information and integrate sensory stimuli.
-Because every individual with autism is different to the other, his/her experience of sensory stimuli is different.
-Nonetheless, in order to be more functional, building the ability to regulate the senses often requires therapy.
+Some children with autism spectrum disorder (ASD) find it difficult to process sensory information and integrate sensory stimuli.
+Therapy is often required in order for the senses to be more functional.

 Poor regulation of sensory input can lead to anxiety and can be very stressing for non-verbal autistic children who can not communicate their difficulties, so therapy is key.